armele/mctradepost-retro/README.md

 A recycling center requires one or more non-rack chests identified with the "input_container" tag.
 Items in these will be broken down into their ingredient components.
 It also requires one or more "output_container" chests, where the product of the recycling will be placed.
 Finally, some number of "grinder" blocks, which simply designates the equipment of the recycler, and gives the Recycling Engineer some guidance on where to maintain the equipment (purely visual - no functional effects).

+### Station
+A station building must include one or more rail blocks tagged with "station_start".
+These will be used to determine whether or not a station is connected to other colonies for the purposes of trade.

 ## Current Status